Cammy Devlin: Wellington Phoenix

 On 4 July 2019, Devlin signed a two-year deal with the Wellington Phoenix after turning down a contract to stay with Sydney.
 In his first few months, Devlin only made sporadic appearances off the bench alongside two appearances for the reserve team.

 On 14 December 2019, following an injury to regular midfielder Alex Rufer, Devlin made his starting debut for the Phoenix in a 0–0 draw with Melbourne Victory; he quickly became an integral player for the team, being named A-League Player of the Month for December and retaining his starting spot even when Rufer recovered.

 Heart of Midlothian

 On 28 June 2021, it was announced that Devlin had signed a two-year deal with the Newcastle Jets.
 However, by August 2021 a transfer fee had been agreed with the Jets for Devlin to join Scottish Premiership club Heart of Midlothian, subject to the player securing a United Kingdom visa, which he did on 24 August.

+Rangers

+On 11 July 2026, Devlin signed for Rangers on a two-year deal, with the option of a further year.